1 “Prague” is not enough

 We are one of the oldest clubs of continental Europe founded in Prague in 1892.

-John William Madden, The Scottish footballer who spent most of his career in Celtic, became the very first Slavia manager in 1905.
+John William Madden (born in 1865 in Dumbarton, 20 km west of Glasgow), the Scottish footballer who spent most of his career in Celtic became the very first Slavia manager in 1905.
 He spent 25 years working for the club and is considered to be the man who brought professional football to the Czech Lands.
 The main stand of Sinobo Stadium was named "J. W. Madden Stand" in his honour in 2017.

 John William Madden (bottom left) as Slavia manager in 1910.

 Oxford University A.F.C. were our very first English opponents in 1899.
 The university club returned to Prague to play the inaugural game at the new Slavia stadium in 2008.

 Josef Bican joined the club in 1937 and became Slavia biggest legend.
 Including friendly and unofficial games, he scored 1,137 goals in the red-white shirt.
 According to Czech FA official statistics, Bican scored 821 goals during his career which makes him still the most prolific goalscorer of the football history.

 Our red and white shirt with five-pointed red star on the white half is probably the oldest football shirt which is still in use and hasn ´t changed in the course of history.
 Slavia played their first game in red-white in March 1896 and only between 1953 and 1956 was the club deprived of its colours by order of the communist authorities.

 Our star has nothing in common with communism.
 Symbol of Communism is a five-pointed star with two points projecting down, Slavia star is reversed.
 Our club and communism do not match.
 As one of the symbols of “bourgeois” First Czechoslovak Republic Slavia was persecuted during communist era (1948-1989) and almost ceased to exist in 1950s.